VeryBadFrags/offline-spy/README.md

 ## How to play

 Setup:
-* All players need to input the same seed, iteration number and total number of players
+* All players need to input the same *Code*, *Round* number and total number of players
 * Each player needs to pick a unique player ID
 * Start the game and confirm that all players have the same fingerprint
 * Start a 5 min timer